 "how much will it cost to engrave my gun?" that's a question that really can't be answered without knowing a number of details.
 Some guns cannot be engraved at all.
 Very few modern guns are good candidates due to the hard coatings like anodizing on ar15s, or black finishes like cerakote or the "tenifer" finish on glocks.
 The only guns that can be engraved without completely refinishing are stainless steel or other white guns.
-Blued guns can be engraved but must be re-blued after cutting.
+Carbon steel guns can be either blued or nickel plated after engraving.

 The second consideration is the type of firearm.
 Long guns must be sent to me completely disassembled.
 Some pistols require more work to take apart than others.